digiltd/oh-rtd-test/Persistence.md

     <item>.maximumSince(AbstractInstant) - Gets the maximum value of the state of the item since a certain point in time
     <item>.minimumSince(AbstractInstant) - Gets the minimum value of the state of the item since a certain point in time
     <item>.averageSince(AbstractInstant) - Gets the average value of the state of a given item since a certain point in time.
+    <item>.previousState(AbstractInstant) - Retrieves the previous state of the item.
+    <item>.previousState(AbstractInstant, true) - Retrieves the previous state of the item, skips equal state values and searches the first state not equal the current state

 These extensions use the default persistence service that is configured in openhab.cfg.
 If the default service should not be used, all extensions accept a String as a further parameter for the persistence service to use (e.g. "rrd4j" or "sense").

 For all kinds of time and date calculations, [Jodatime](http://joda-time.sourceforge.net/) has been made available in the scripts and rules.
 This makes it very easy to navigate through time, here are some examples of valid expressions: